Mina-Mikhail/Kotlin-Base-MVVM/README.md

 :point_right: Contributing to Project:
 -----------
-- Just make pull request.
-You are in! :thumbsup:
+- Just fork this repository and contribute back using pull requests.
+- Any contributions, large or small, major features, bug fixes, are welcomed and appreciated but will be thoroughly reviewed .

 :point_right: Find this project useful ? :heart: